Plea deals raised in West Virginia poaching case

 - Rebecca MillerAmerican conductor

 Apr.
-25—KEYSER, W.Va. — Court dates and plea offers were discussed at hearings Monday for West Virginia's largest known deer poaching case.
+26—KEYSER, W.Va. — Court dates and plea offers were discussed at hearings Monday for West Virginia's largest known deer poaching case.

 At Mineral County Magistrate Court Monday, Rodehaver's attorney, Dan James, who also represents the Biggses, asked for the case to be transferred to circuit court.